top of page

 Multiplex unleashed

 The Nanopixels are novel fluorescent nanoprobes invented and developed by Aplex Bio.
-Compared to regular fluorophores, they are brighter, more photostable and have unique fluorescent properties making them capable of generating 100+ colors using only 4-6 fluorescense channels.
+Compared to regular fluorophores, they are brighter, more photostable and have unique fluorescent properties making them capable of generating 100+ colors using only 4-6 fluorescence channels.
 The surface of the Nanopixel is carefully optimized to enable high precision DNA hybridization and they are labelled with universal sequences enabling plug-and-play compatibility with any custom panel without the need for optimization.

 The workflow